 A previously existing organization of Mohs surgeons, the American College of Mohs Micrographic Surgery and Cutaneous Oncology (now known as the American College of Mohs Surgery) had established a post-Residency Mohs Fellowship training program and provided membership to dermatologists who had completed that training.
-The ASMS, however, welcomed members from both Mohs Fellowship training and Residency training backgrounds and created an environment in which members could openly share their Mohs knowledge and experience with other dermatologists whose training had not included the Mohs technique.
+The ASMS, however, welcomed members from both Mohs Fellowship training and Residency training backgrounds and created an environment in which members could openly share their Mohs knowledge and experience with other dermatologists whose skin cancer training had not included the Mohs technique.

-The ASMS soon developed recurring medical education courses to reinforce key dermatologic surgery and Mohs concepts through multi-faceted demonstrations and discussions of the latest advances in skin cancer treatment.
+The ASMS soon developed recurring medical education courses to reinforce key dermatologic surgery and Mohs concepts through multi-faceted demonstrations and discussions of the latest advances in skin cancer training and treatment.
 A formal Peer Review program also was established, in which members could regularly submit Mohs cases for quality assurance evaluation.
 Today the ASMS continues to place a strong emphasis on high-quality dermatologic education, with our programs encompassing surgical skill development and refinement, improved performance in practice, and enhanced patient outcomes in Mohs surgery and related techniques.
 One of our two annual courses is devoted exclusively to Mohs surgery and provides dermatologists with a detailed overview of the technique and guidelines for establishing safe, efficient Mohs practices.
-The ASMS recognizes the important support role of the Mohs technician in the successful performance of Mohs surgery, and hands-on technician training is a regular component of the annual Fundamentals of Mohs Surgery course.
+The ASMS recognizes the important support role of the Mohs technician in the successful performance of Mohs surgery, and hands-on technician skin cancer training is a regular component of the annual Fundamentals of Mohs Surgery course.

 Board certification by the American Board of Dermatology (ABD) or the American Osteopathic Board of Dermatology (AOBD) is required for ASMS Fellow and Affiliate members.
 Both the ABD and the AOBD promote high professional standards for dermatologists.
 Their Board certification candidates have rigorously examined on dermatologic surgery and histopathology concepts, both of which are integral to the performance of Mohs surgery.